 We’re Here to Support You

-The Saint Agatha Foundation partners with local hospitals and agencies to provide financial support to breast cancer patients in Onondaga, Cortland, Cayuga, Madison, Oneida, and Oswego Counties in Central New York.
+The Saint Agatha Foundation partners with local hospitals and agencies to provide financial support to breast cancer patients in Onondaga, Cortland, Cayuga, Madison, Oneida, Oswego, and Jefferson Counties in Central New York.
 With support from Saint Agatha Foundation, uninsured and under-insured patients can focus on treatment, rather than their bills.

 What Our Funding Covers

 The Foundation partners with hospitals and healthcare providers to pay for a wide range of breast cancer treatment and recovery-related costs including:

 Medications not covered by insurance